Ways to Preserve Apples: How to Store, Freeze, Dry, and Can

 Match the Right Variety to Preservation Method

-- Storing Apples: While most apples can be stored for a short time in the refrigerator, if you are aiming for long-term storage in a root cellar or cool basement, choose apples with a tart flavor, thick skin, and are known for their storage capabilities.
-Some storage varieties include Fuji, Granny Smith, Honeycrisp, Macintosh, Northern Spy, and Rome.
-Other apples can still be stored, but they won’t last as long.
+- Storing Apples: While most apples can be kept for a short time in the fridge, long-term storage in a root cellar requires firm, tart varieties with thick skins.
+Good keepers include Fuji, Granny Smith, Honeycrisp, McIntosh, Northern Spy, and Rome.

-- Freezing Apples: Choose hardy apples with a dry and firm texture that will hold up to freezing without turning to mush.
-Common varieties recommended for freezing include Cortland, Empire, Granny Smith, Golden Delicious, Jonagold, Jonathan, and Rome Beauty.
+- Freezing Apples: Choose hardy apples with a dry, firm texture that will hold up without turning mushy.
+Cortland, Empire, Granny Smith, Golden Delicious, Jonagold, Jonathan, and Rome Beauty are all good choices.

-- Drying Apples: Most apple varieties can be dehydrated.
-The flavor of fruit intensifies when you dehydrate it.
-Tart flavored apples, such as Cortland, Gala, Granny Smith, and Macintosh dehydrate well.
-Dried sweet apples, such as Golden Delicious, Honeycrisp, and Red Delicious taste like candy.
+- Drying Apples: Almost any variety can be dehydrated.
+Tart apples like Cortland, Gala, Granny Smith, and McIntosh intensify in flavor when dried.
+Sweet varieties such as Golden Delicious, Honeycrisp, and Red Delicious taste like candy once dehydrated.

-- Canning Apples: If you are canning apple quarters or slices, choose crisp apple varieties that hold up well when cooked.
-Baking apples such as Braeburn, Cortland, Fuji, Gala, Granny Smith, Honeycrisp, Honey Gold, and Pink Lady are good choices.
-Consider mixing several varieties for flavor.
+- Canning Apples: For canning apple slices, crisp baking apples that retain their shape are best, such as Braeburn, Cortland, Fuji, Gala, Granny Smith, Honeycrisp, Honey Gold, and Pink Lady.
+Mixing several varieties gives great flavor.

-Since there are so many regional varieties of apples, you may not see your type on the list.
-If you are picking apples from a local orchard, ask which apples are best for the method you want to use to preserve them.
+Since there are so many regional apple varieties, don’t worry if you don’t see yours on the list.
+If you’re picking from a local orchard, ask which apples are best for the preservation method you want to use.

-Harvest high quality, fully develop apples with smooth skin, crispy and juicy flesh, and well colored for their variety.
-Apples should be harvested when they are physiologically mature but before their peak ripeness.
-Mature apples have finished developing and will continue to ripen and sweeten after picking.
+Harvest high-quality, fully developed apples with smooth skin, crispy and juicy flesh, and well-colored for their variety.
+Pick apples when they are mature but not overripe.
+Mature apples will continue to ripen after harvest and last longer in storage.
+Look for:

-There is a variety of insects, disease and biological disorders of apples that can cause spots on the skin of apples.
-Most often the damage is just cosmetic and can be removed by peeling.
+There is a variety of insects, diseases, and biological disorders of apples that can cause spots on the skin of apples.
+Most often, the damage is just cosmetic and can be removed by peeling.

 It is ok to trim off bad areas if the rest of the apple looks good, but avoid preserving apples that are badly damaged, bruised, or infested with worms and bugs.
-It is also best not to use apples that have been on the ground for a while or eaten by wildlife.
-Windfall apples are likely to contain bacteria and mold spores.
+It is also best not to use apples that have been lying on the ground for a while or eaten by wildlife.
+Windfall apples often contain bacteria and mold spores that make them unsafe for storage or canning.

-Here are some ideas for preserving apples, including how to store in a cool area, freeze for future baking, dehydrate for snacking, and several ways to home can apples from sauce to jelly.
+Here are some ways to preserve apples, including storing them in a cool area, freezing them for future baking, dehydrating them for snacking, and several recipes for home-canned apples, ranging from applesauce to jelly.

 My favorite tool for preparing a lot of apples is an apple peeler corer tool that peels, slices, and cores apples.